dcloudio/hbuilderx-extension-docs/en/Tutorial/Other/health.md

 There is a misunderstanding: the black background, less light under the LCD, can protect the eyes.
 Because the pure black background is feeling bad, in fact, the background color of each development tool is not pure black, and the particles on the LCD panel are still glowing.
 Although the amount of light in the dark area of the LCD panel is low, in terms of the tension of the human eye muscles, the damage of high contrast is greater than the amount of light.
 On the sunny grassland, although the amount of light is great, human eyes are very comfortable.
 But in the dark room, the brightness of the mobile phone screen is adjusted to the lowest, the amount of light is much lower than the former, but it is still dazzling.
 This is caused by the effect of contrast.

-In HBuilderX, the default theme is soft green.
+In HBuilderX, the default theme is soft-green.
 It is characterized by softness, low contrast, clearness under strong light, and a strong sense of green.
 Under this theme, developers will not be very tired even if they write code for a day.

 Through many rigorous medical tests in Beijing Guo'ao Psychological Hospital, plus a lot of research of color psychology and color physiology.
 We got the best color “soft-green”.
-We arranged for engineers to write codes under different color themes and tested their brain fatigue in the hospital, and finally adjusted the green and soft color contrast.
+We arranged for engineers to write codes under different color themes and tested their brain fatigue, and then adjusted the green and soft color contrast.
 The experiment process is as follows:

 > After a full rest, the two programmers participating in the experiment used programming tools with green and black themes to code for half an hour.
 And monitored brain wave data changes.